fimmtiu/red-alert/README.md

 # red-alert

 This is a little daemon which monitors average site response time in New Relic, then plays sounds if it goes above predefined thresholds.
+It's smart enough to only play sounds once, each time things get worse, so that you're not constantly bombarded with sirens.

 This is just a simple first draft where the thresholds are hard-coded in main.go, but it works and is being used in production.

 ## Installation